2 killed in stabbing in southwest Germany, suspect detained | Law-Order

 - Germany

-Police said that they were alerted to the stabbing in a suburb of the city of Ludwigshafen on Tuesday afternoon.
-The 25-year-old suspect, a Somali citizen, initially fled the scene and was detained in a drugstore.
-Officers used their firearms in the process and he was seriously injured, but not in life-threatening condition, police said.

-Police later said the victims who were killed were two German men, ages 20 and 35.
-The severely injured person is a 27-year-old German.
-Neither the names of the victims nor of the perpetrator were given, in line with German privacy policy.
+The suspected assailant fled the scene in the city of Ludwigshafen and was chased by police, who detained him.
+He was shot at in the process, German news agency dpa reported.
+It wasn't immediately clear how serious his injuries were or how he got them.

-Further information on the incident and possible motives of the attack weren't immediately available.
+Further information on the incident wasn't immediately available.
 Police said there was no danger to the public.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)